Shaniaya Williams

 Arsenal

-It is older than Central Park itself and represents New York's eternal ability to reimage itself.
-Begun initially to store arms and ammunition of the New York State Militia in 1848, the Arsenal has proven itself a chameleon building in serving the City in a vast array of ways.
+The Arsenal is older than Central Park itself and represents New York's eternal ability to reimagine itself.
+Created initially to store arms and ammunition of the New York State Militia in 1848, the Arsenal has proven itself a chameleon in serving the city in a vast array of ways.

-Located at 64th Street off Fifth Avenue, this brick structure has additionally served as a police station, a museum, a weather bureau, and a zoo.
+Located at 64th Street off Fifth Avenue, this brick structure has been a police station, a museum, a weather bureau, and a zoo.
 Today it offers a free treat to visitors with an ever-changing art gallery located on its third floor.

-Now designated an official New York City Landmark, the Arsenal's massive half-octagonal tower and other medieval fortress-like Gothic details, combined with a cast iron American eagle over the doorway, was not always to everyone's liking.
-One resident in 1859 wrote that he wished the Arsenal could be destroyed by an accidental fire.
-The objections increased when live caged birds joined dinosaurs' skeletons during the late 19th century at a time when the American Museum of Natural History was first housed there.
+Now designated an official New York City Landmark, the Arsenal is still an important warehouse for New York.
+But its massive half-octagonal tower and other medieval fortress-like Gothic details, combined with a cast iron American eagle over the doorway, was not always to everyone's liking.
+In 1859, one resident wrote that he wished the Arsenal could be destroyed by an accidental fire.
+The objections increased in the late 19th century when live caged birds joined dinosaurs' skeletons during a time when the American Museum of Natural History was first housed there.

 Its usefulness has always been the Arsenal's savior.
 During the Great Depression, it became the headquarters for the New York City Department of Parks and Recreation, which it continues to be along with housing numerous other agencies like the Central Park Administration, the New York Wildlife Conservation Society, and The Parks Library.